article banner

 suspendCancellableCoroutine

 Here, you might remind yourself of the suspendCancellableCoroutine function introduced in the How does suspension work? chapter.
-It behaves like suspendCoroutine, but its continuation is wrapped into CancellableContinuation<T>, which provides some additional methods.
-The most important one is invokeOnCancellation, which we use to define what should happen when a coroutine is cancelled.
-Most often we use it to cancel processes in a library or to free some resources.
+It behaves like suspendCoroutine, but its continuation is wrapped into CancellableContinuation<T>, which provides some additional methods, the most important of which is invokeOnCancellation, which we use to define what should happen when a coroutine is cancelled.
+Most often we use it to cancel processes in a library or to free resources.

-suspend fun someTask() = suspendCancellableCoroutine { cont -> cont.invokeOnCancellation { // do cleanup } // rest of the implementation }
+suspend fun someTask() = suspendCancellableCoroutine { cont -> // rest of the implementation cont.invokeOnCancellation { /* cleanup */ } }

 The CancellableContinuation<T> also lets us check the job state (using the isActive, isCompleted and isCancelled properties) and cancel this continuation with an optional cancellation cause.